 Incidentally, averted vision is not the way to look for colour in deepsky objects.
-The rod cells do not respond to colour, whereas the cone cells do.
-You should thus look directly at the object when examining it for colour.
+The rod centre of view.

 1.6.6 Sketching

 An excellent way to train yourself to see better is to make sketches.
 These don't have to be works of art; the idea is to record details more conveniently than through words.
 An open cluster requires no artistic talent whatsoever.
 To give you some indoor practice, try making sketch copies of photos of open clusters.
 You may want to enlarge the photo with a photocopier and then sketching it from a distance.